Kritika30032002/ReactCreations/BudgetApp/README.md

-# Getting Started with Create React App
+# Budget App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Track your budget and expenses with this app!
+This app allows you to categorize your expenses and budgets.
 ![Alt text](image.png)

 ## Available Scripts